afzalmansuri786/thebrewapps-books-api/README.md

 - [Test](#test)
 - [Support](#support)

-## API Endpoints
+## API Endpoints and Usage

-List the available API endpoints and their usage.
+To interact with the API, you can use tools like Postman or any API testing tool.
+Here's how you can use the API:

 ### Create a Book
+Make a POST request to /books/add with a JSON body containing book details like title, author, and summary.

 - **Endpoint:** `POST /books/add`
 - **Description:** Create a new book.